day8/re-frame/README.md

 ## Status

-Alpha.
-Incomplete.
-But getting close.
+Still Alpha.
+But getting closer.

+There will be typos.
+The code exmaples will contain mistakes.
+Some claims in this document do not yet match the library.

 ## re-frame